reenboog/android-sdk/README.md

 Fidel.autoScan = true;
 ```

-You can retrieve a cardId, when a card is successfully added:
+You can retrieve a card object, in case a card is successfully added:

 ```java
 @Override